EmilyKlein/KPFM2/README.md

 > Watters GM et al. (2013) Decision-making for ecosystem-based management: evaluating options for a krill fishery with an ecosystem dynamics model.
 Ecol Appl 23 (4):710-725. doi:10.1890/12-137.
 <br>

-*Further README files, code, and input data are available to run the analyses for impacts of climate change (https://github.com/EmilyKlein/KPFM2_Climate_change) and for running marine protected area and feedback management scenarios.
+*Further README files, code, and input data are available to run the analyses for impacts of climate change (https://github.com/EmilyKlein/KPFM2_Climate_change) and for running marine protected area and feedback management scenarios (https://github.com/EmilyKlein/KPFM2_MPA_FBM).
 Please refer there for that additoinal information.*

 <br>